tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 ## Write about your stuff
 You probably want to write a little something about each thing.
+At the very least, you might want to give them titles.

 I wrote these descriptions all over the place, but a lot were as captions on SmugMug.
 This was sort of a good idea, but only because I was uploading lots of pictures to SmugMug.
 The point